 Bagan deserves at least 2 days (3 nights) of your attention.
 Some travelers stay longer.
 We spent three days there (including a trip to Mt.
 Popa).

 The journey in the opposite direction (from Mandalay to Bagan) takes only 9 hours (it follows the stream).
-Price in this direction is $42.
+Buy tickets for a cruise from Mandalay to Bagan here.

 To Bagan from Yangon